Mental Health Services

 Success with partnerships

-We’re partnering with the Metropolitan Improvement District (MID) ambassadors, local service providers, and law enforcement.
+We are equipped with a Mental Health Specialist who partners with local service providers and law enforcement.
 Through these partnerships, we can respond quickly and reduce 911 calls.
 Our goal is to give men and women mental health services to promote stability, wellness, and positive participation in the community.

 Our mental health program in downtown Seattle provides: